austin11101/notice_management/README.md

 # System contains a database called noticedb.db which accepts and saves client information
 # System contains a visualise.html file which allows the user to view information that is in the database
 # System cointains a python file called app.py which creates a connection to the database and also routes to the HTML pages (index.htm and visualize.html)
+#application is created using Flask Python so ensure installation of both
+#Database is created in sqlite3